-Brides and grooms to be!
-Wedding photographers know to take photos of your bridesmaids and groomsmen, flowers, and first kiss as husband and wife.
+Wedding photographers know to take photos of your wedding party, flowers, and first kiss as married spouses.

 What we’re more interested in are the details, however small they might seem, that can make a huge difference in helping to create a collection of stunning wedding images.
 And some of the details that can be so useful have been left off of those lists of “must-have” wedding photos on pretty much every wedding blog out there.
 They often go completely overlooked but can make a significant impact on some sweet moments of your wedding day.
 So, here are some tips for better wedding photos.

-Write your vows on something prettier than hotel stationery or typed on your cell phone.
-I love the idea of these vows notebooks to hold your vows, or a plain little Moleskin notebook works just as well!
+…on something prettier than hotel stationery or typed on your cell phone.
+I love the idea of these vow notebooks to hold your vows, or a plain little Moleskin notebook works just as well!
 Giving one of these to your fiancé is good insurance against the last-minute possibility that he’ll jot vows on a piece of scrap paper or the back of a receipt, neither of which look very romantic in photos.